Top Reasons to Jumpstart Your Business's Paperless Initiative

 You’ll have document access from everywhere.

-Most businesses that go paperless store their documents in the cloud.
+Most businesses who go paperless store their documents in the cloud.
 When you do this, access to these documents is available wherever you can find an Internet connection.
 This makes it easier to hire remote workers, send employees on work trips, and access important information even when you’re away from the office.

 You’ll save time.